Permissions and access control¶

 You can alter the permissions for anonymous and authenticated users if you need to as the following common scenarios show.

 If you only want contributions from logged in users you would remove the make online contributions permission from the "anonymous" or "public" role.

 Viewing event info and registering for events¶

-If "view event info" and "register for events" are enabled for the anonymous and authenticated roles then all visitors to your site will be able to register for any event.
+If view event info and register for events are enabled for the anonymous and authenticated roles then all visitors to your site will be able to register for any event.
 If you wish to give only specific users the ability to view or register for some events, you must use a CiviCRM ACL, allowing a role "view" access to events if they should only be able to view event information, and the "edit" permission if they can register.
-However for this to function, the CMS "register for events" ACL must be disabled, as it will override these settings.
+However for this to function, the CMS register for events permission must be disabled, as it will override these settings.

 e.g. A charity holds occasional fundraising events for the public and separate evening dinners for some of its corporate donors.
 Any visitor to the website can register and participate in a fundraising event, however the dinners are private and must only be available to some of their donors.
-In this instance, CiviCRM ACLs should be used instead of the CMS rule "register for events" as they can specify the specific events each group of users can access.
+In this instance, CiviCRM ACLs should be used instead of the CMS permission register for events as they can specify the specific events each group of users can access.